Subscribe to updates

 Other Information

-- Four noise/nuisance complaints had been received regarding the premises in the preceding 24 months, as summarised in Appendix F.
+- Complaints: Four noise/nuisance complaints had been received regarding the premises in the preceding 24 months.

-- The premises had been the subject of 9 Temporary Event Notices in the past year, as listed in Appendix G.
+- Temporary Event Notices: The premises had been subject to nine Temporary Event Notices in the past year.

 Attendees